Capstone-FaceFit/ML/README.md

 ## Scrapping for Eyeglasses frame from Online Marketplace
 We have collected a dataset of 135 diverse eyeglasses frames from various online marketplaces.
 The dataset, consisting of 135 entries, is intended to facilitate the development of an eyeglasses frame recommendation system based on classified face shapes.
-The eyeglasses frame dataset is stored in [https://github.com/Capstone-FaceFit/ML/blob/main/FixCleanedData.csv]
+The eyeglasses frame dataset is stored in [Cleaned Data](https://github.com/Capstone-FaceFit/ML/blob/main/FixCleanedData.csv)
 ### Metadata

 - *MarketplaceLink:* Link to the eyeglasses frame product on the online marketplace.